 - Start treatment right away with antiviral drugs prescribed by your health care provider.
 If you wait, your cold sore is more likely to become a painful, and longer-lasting, blister.

 - Soothe your symptoms with over-the-counter pain-relievers to lessen pain and swelling.
 An ice cube to the lip can also help.

 - Keep it moist.
 A cold sore will heal better if the area around it doesn’t dry out.

 - Avoid triggers such as stress and colds or the flu.
 Too much sunlight can also trigger cold sores so always use lip balm and sunscreen on the face.

-- When you have a cold sore, make sure to wash your hands often, and try not to touch your sore.
-This can help keep you from spreading the virus to your eyes or genital area or to other people.
+- When you have a cold sore, do not touch it and wash your hands often to keep from spreading the virus to your eyes or genital area or to other people.
 Do not share cups, toothbrushes, silverware and other items that come in contact with a cold sore.